abenga/rust_notes/content/types.md

 | 0 | 1 | 1 | 1 | 1 | 1 | 1 | 1 |
 ```

+### Literals

+You can use a suffix to identify the type of an integer literal, e.g. `62u8`.
+We can use the prefixes `0x`, `0o`, and `0b` in hexadecimal, octal, and binary
+literals.

+To aid readability when typing out literals, we can separate digits using
+underscores, e.g. to group thousands, e.g. `9_876_543_210`.

 ### Integer Overflow

 If an operation whose result is to be stored in an integer results in a value